-Calibration is one of those maintenance tasks that's easy to postpone—until you start seeing out-of-tolerance parts or failed inspections.
+CNC calibration is one of those maintenance tasks that's easy to postpone — until you start seeing out-of-tolerance parts or failed inspections.
 For New England manufacturers working in aerospace, medical devices, and defense sectors, proper calibration isn't optional; it's a requirement for maintaining certifications and customer confidence.

-But how often is often enough?
+But how often should you calibrate your CNC machine?
 The answer depends on several factors unique to your operation.

 - Parts may slowly drift out of tolerance